arbitraryexecution/forta-bot-templates/README.md

 This agent monitors blockchain transactions that have failed and are associated with a specific contract address.
 Alert type and severity are both configurable.

+### Contract Variable Monitor

+This agent monitors contract variables that contain numeric values for specified contract addresses.
+Upper and lower percent change thresholds, number of data points to collect before checking for percent changes, and alert type and severity are specified per variable per contract address.